fatabdula/NMICROBIOL-25093401B/Other_figures/README.md

 This repository contains simplified R scripts documenting the main analysis workflows for a case series on combined phage therapy and fecal microbiota transplantation for recurrent urinary tract infection.

 The scripts show the core steps used for data processing, transformation, plotting, and statistical analysis.
-Raw data is provided as source data in the corresponding manuscript.
+Raw data is provided in this repository was provided as source data in the corresponding manuscript as well.

 ## Repository structure